 So when their guild got together for their annual post-holidays potluck supper, the two friends stood at the front of the room and made a genuine, sincere, heartfelt promise not to buy “any new fabric for a year.”

-Off to the side, Agnes Findley collected dollars from the other quilters as they placed bets on how long the promise would last.
+Off to the side, Agnes Findley collected money from the other quilters as they placed bets on how long the promise would last.
 The pooled money would be donated to the local food pantry while the winner got bragging rights.

 January slipped by and then Edie and Ruth got through Valentine’s Day without buying anything red or pink.
 As far as their quilting compatriots could tell, neither of them had made plans to join the annual quilt shop hop planned for early March.